 “A stunning film.
 Without question it is a must-see for musicians and non-musicians alike.
 With humor and insight Forte takes you on a fantastic journey of the beauty that can be produced with dedication and perseverance.
 It will make you re-evaluate the meaning of success and inspire you to pursue your passions personally and professionally.
 And if you can, watch it with your children!”
 David Gill, Consul General of Germany in New York

-Primavera Consulting, in association with Constella Productions, is producing Forte, a David Donnelly documentary, slated for international release in 2019.
+Primavera Consulting, in association with Constella Productions, has produced Forte, a David Donnelly documentary.
 Forte is the story of three women who are challenging industry norms by making their own rules in a genre steeped in tradition.

 A young Norwegian soloist champions a rare, self-discovered composition and risks a promising career to bring it to life.
 An Argentinian composer gets the opportunity of a lifetime and discovers whether she is ready for it.
 A cultural entrepreneur and mother of three struggles to balance her family and creative career.
 These stories are told in the rich context of many voices representing the classical music field, offering a unique window into a world that is often perceived as insular and mysterious.